GaloisInc/saw-script/doc/manual/manual.md

 Finally, we can verify all of the functions.
 Notice the use of compositional verification and that path satisfiability checking is enabled for those functions with loops not bounded by explicit constants.
+Notice that we prove the top-level function for several sizes; this is due to the limitation that SAW can only operate on finite programs (while Salsa20 can operate on any input size.)

 ~~~~
 let main : TopLevel () = do {